-If due to round-off the full-time non-exempt employees total weekly hours end up being between 39 and 40 hours, no leave time will need to be submitted to bring the employees total weekly hours up to 40.
-However, if the full-time non-exempt employee's total weekly hours end up being less than 39 hours, the appropriate leave time must be submitted in order to bring the employees total weekly hours up to 40 hours.
+If the full-time non-exempt1 employees total weekly hours (actual hours worked and/or eligible paid holiday or closure time) end up being between 39 and 40 hours, no leave time will need to be submitted to bring the employees total weekly hours up to 40.
+However, if the full-time non-exempt employee's total weekly hours end up being less than 39 hours, the appropriate leave time (when available) must be submitted in order to bring the employees total weekly hours up to 40 hours.